cncf/communitygroups/README.md

 ## Benefits of joining the CNCF Community Groups Program

 For all Cloud Native Community Groups, CNCF offers the following benefits:
-- One-time complimentary swag certificate ($100 USD) to the CNCF Store (available after hosting two successful events per chapter within 3 months)
+- One-time complimentary swag coupon of $100 USD to the CNCF Store provided to each community group (not to each organizer), is available after hosting 2 successful events per chapter within 3 months.
+NOTE: Registration must happen within the Bevy platform for this coupon to be earned.
 - Joining the CNCF organizer-exclusive Slack channel for collaboration
 - Boosting the visibility of your community group and events.
 See below under the “Communication” section for more details.
 - Cost coverage for the hosted community platform, Bevy